snowy615/digital-systems/materials-src/digital-systems-slides/lecture1-intro.typ

     - Can build all sorts of gadgets. // Home automation: Open / close curtains based on light.
     - Understanding low-level programming has (in rare but important cases) helped me to make performant code in academic and industry projects.
     - Someone needs to actually build computers, \ and this course teaches you how.
   ]
+]

 #polylux-slide[
   == Plan for the Term
+  #line-by-line[
   - All information on Moodle
-  - Lectures first 3 weeks of term by video
   - Labs are a crucial part of the course
   - You will not gain everything you need from the lectures
   - Labs are designed to teach
+  - You will need to pick up C programming in the labs
-    - Official sessions start from week 4
+  - Official sessions in weeks 3, 4, 6, 7
-    - You are welcome to start sessions earlier (see Moodle) ]
+  - It's a good idea to start sessions earlier (see Moodle)
+  - Also teaches general computer literacy \ (command line tools, Linux environments) ]
+]

 #polylux-slide[